What Is the SSCP Certification? 2024 Guide

 Gain access to a community of fellow cybersecurity professionals

-Becoming an SSCP requires passing a certification exam designed to test your knowledge in seven security areas.
-Here’s a quick look at the SSCP exam details.
+Becoming an SSCP requires passing a certification exam designed to test your knowledge of seven security topics.
+Here’s a quick look at the SSCP exam details [1].

 |Certification